Recoskie/JDasm/README.md

 Running the application.
 ------------------------------------------------------------

-To run the application.
 Download as zip, and the file <strong>JD-asm.jar</strong> is the application.

 You will need Java 8, or later installed (latest version is preferred).